romaintilhac/percolation-diffusion/README.md

 Figures 1 (REE diagrams), 2 (Eu anomalies vs Eu content) and 3b (bulk Eu anomalies vs time) from Tilhac et al. can be reproduced by running 'plotting.m' directly using the pre-run results in the output folder.

-Modified from the original MPMCRT code developped by Beñat Oliveira Bravo
+Modified from the original MPMCRT code developped by Beñat Oliveira Bravo.

-By Romain Tilhac, Decembre 2022
+By Romain Tilhac, Decembre 2022.

-Contact: romain.tilhac@csic.es
+Contact: romain.tilhac@csic.es.